DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **findLaddersI**: Solved the "Word Ladder" problem, which involves finding the length of the shortest transformation sequence from `beginWord` to `endWord` using a dictionary `wordList`.
 Each transformation must change exactly one letter at a time, and every intermediate word must exist in the `wordList`.
 The solution uses Breadth-First Search (BFS) to efficiently find the shortest path.
 The time complexity is O(M^2 * N), where M is the length of each word and N is the number of words in the `wordList`.
     [Problem Description: findLaddersI](https://leetcode.com/problems/word-ladder/description/)
+* Day 352: 🔒 SSL Certificate Checker in Python 🌐

+  Today, I worked on an SSL Certificate Checker tool using Python, which allows users to verify the validity and expiration dates of SSL certificates for any given website.
+The project combines Python's `ssl` and `socket` libraries with a modern graphical user interface (GUI) built using `tkinter`.
+Below are the key highlights:

+  - **SSL Certificate Retrieval**: The tool retrieves SSL certificate information, including the issuer, subject, and expiration date, by establishing a secure connection to the specified domain.
+This is done using Python's `ssl` and `socket` libraries, ensuring accurate and reliable results.

+  - **Error Handling**: Robust error handling ensures that the tool gracefully handles invalid domains, connection issues, or missing certificates, providing clear and user-friendly error messages.

+  - **Expiration Check**: The tool calculates the remaining days until the certificate's expiration and displays whether the certificate is still valid or has already expired.
+This feature is particularly useful for system administrators and developers who need to monitor SSL certificates.

+  - **Modern Dark Theme UI**: The graphical interface is designed with a dark theme (`#2E3440` background) for better readability and a sleek appearance.
+Buttons and text fields are styled with contrasting colors (`#5E81AC` for buttons and `#D8DEE9` for text) to enhance user experience.

+  - **User-Friendly Interaction**: The interface includes an input field for the domain, a "Check SSL Certificate" button, and a text area to display the results.
+This makes the tool intuitive and easy to use, even for non-technical users.

+  - **Practical Application**: This tool is ideal for monitoring SSL certificates, ensuring websites are secure, and avoiding potential security risks caused by expired certificates.
+It demonstrates the practical use of Python for network security tasks.

+  This project was a great opportunity to explore Python's capabilities in network programming and GUI development.
+It also reinforced my understanding of SSL/TLS protocols and how certificates work in securing web communications.
+The combination of functionality and a polished user interface makes this tool a valuable addition to my portfolio.